baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part1.md

     }
 ```
 We do it by calling the `setsockopt` system call.
 I leave the detailed usage of it to you.

+Now the sniffer only captures network packets received on the specified network card.

 ### Non-promiscuous and promiscuous mode